Material or financial aid?

 Information provided by Fedasil.

-Fedasil, Instruction concerning transfers from collective reception to a Local reception Initiative (LRI) – designation of asylum seekers with a high rate of recognition – update, 20 July 2020, https://bit.ly/3c8Q1oM.
+Fedasil, Instruction concerning transfers from collective reception to a Local reception Initiative (LRI) – designation of asylum seekers with a high rate of recognition – update, 9 November 2021, available in Dutch at: https://bit.ly/3vUGADb.

-Meal vouchers are vouchers that can be used in almost any supermarket to buy food or food related items.
-Employees (in all kind of sectors) often receive meal vouchers as part of their salary as well.
+Meal vouchers are vouchers that can be used in almost any supermarket to buy food or food-related items.
+Employees (in all kinds of sectors) often receive meal vouchers as part of their salary as well.

 Court of Auditors, Opvang van asielzoekers, October 2017.